 There’s always the option to split the journey into two halves and make a stop en-route, whether it’s Disneyland, a cheeky champagne break in Reims or a cheap hotel by the motorway.

 Having your wheels in resort can also open up opportunities.
-Hop around different towns for a change of scenery, park at the ski lifts to avoid the buses or nip out to the supermarket for cheaper food.
+Hop around different towns for a change of scenery, park at the ski lifts to avoid the buses or nip out to the supermarket to stock up on food.

 With no luggage limits to contend with, you can take however much you like.
-Bring whatever food you fancy - pack essentials like Marmite, decent tea and your favourite cereal rather than forking out on foreign brands that people might not like.
+For families, that might mean all the baby essentials, their favourite toys and spare clothes.
+If you’re self-catering in resort, you can bring whatever food you fancy - pack essentials like Marmite, decent tea and your favourite cereal rather than forking out on foreign brands that people might not like.
 Cooking and freezing things like bolognaise before you leave also makes a week of self-catering much less hassle.
 On the way home, pick up continental delicacies like champagne (most routes go through the region itself) to thank the dog-sitter...
 It’s hard not to leave France without a bundle of fabulous cheese but bear in mind you’ll have to put up with the aroma!

 Not only do Europeans drive on the ‘wrong’ side of the road but speed limits on continental motorways differ from the UK.
 They’re 120km/h in some of the countries you might drive through: Switzerland, Luxemburg and Belgium; but go up to 130km/h in others: France, Austria, Italy, the Netherlands and parts of Germany.